 Weight room is located on 2nd floor, and the Games room is located on the 3rd floor.
 These rooms will not be available during quiet hours.

 Vending machines are located in the Social Centre foyer, on the first floor.
-If money is lost in the vending machines, please see Lori in the Accounting office for a refund; for any other problems, please see the Residence Supervisor.
+If money is lost in the vending machines, please call the number on the machine to receive a refund; for any other problems, please see the Residence Supervisor.
 Laundry Facilities are also located on the first floor by the “D” stairwell.
 Ask your Proctor or Residence Supervisor for hours and costs.
 It is advised that you bring both loonies and quarters for the laundry machines.
 The laundry room door is NEVER to be propped open.
 Anyone caught propping open the laundry room door, may be subjected to a $10.00 fine.

 a) Stair doors must not be propped open.
 Please maintain safety and security by keeping all main doors closed.
 A fine of $200.00 will apply to those who prop the doors open.